hdShang/arxiv-daily/docs/cs-RO/2025-05-12/papers/250507446v2-tpt-bench-a-large-scale-long-term-and-robot-egocentric-dataset-for-b.md

 ---
 layout: default
-title: TPT-Bench: A Large-Scale, Long-Term and Robot-Egocentric Dataset for Benchmarking Target Person Tracking
+title: "TPT-Bench: A Large-Scale, Long-Term and Robot-Egocentric Dataset for Benchmarking Target Person Tracking"
 ---

 # TPT-Bench: A Large-Scale, Long-Term and Robot-Egocentric Dataset for Benchmarking Target Person Tracking